Siege of Sidney Street: Legacy

 The siege was the inspiration for the final scene in Alfred Hitchcock's original 1934 version of The Man Who Knew Too Much; the story was heavily fictionalised in the 1960 film The Siege of Sidney Street.
-The novelist Georges Simenon drew on the story for his 1930 Maigret detective novel Pietr-le-Letton (Pietr the Latvian).
-The siege was also the inspiration for two other novels, The Siege of Sidney Street (1960) by F Oughton and A Death Out of Season (1973) by Emanuel Litvinoff.
+The novelist Georges Simenon drew on the story for his 1930 Maigret detective novel The Strange Case of Peter the Lett (Pietr-le-Letton).
+The siege was also the inspiration for two other novels, The Siege of Sidney Street (1960) by Frederick Oughton and A Death Out of Season (1973) by Emanuel Litvinoff.

 In September 2008 Tower Hamlets London Borough Council named two tower blocks in Sidney Street, Peter House and Painter House; Peter the Painter was only involved in a minor capacity in the events and was not present at the siege.
 The name plaques on the buildings call Peter the Painter an "anti-hero"; the decision angered the Metropolitan Police Federation.
 A council spokesman said that "There is no evidence that Peter the Painter killed the three policemen, so we knew we were not naming the block after a murderer. ... but he is the name that East Enders associate with the siege and Sidney Street."
 In December 2010, on the centenary of the events at Houndsditch, a memorial plaque for the three murdered policemen was unveiled near the location.
 Three weeks later, on the anniversary of the siege, a plaque was unveiled in honour of Pearson, the fireman who died because the building collapsed on him.